meganz/MEGAchat/Readme.md

 `export JAVA_HOME=/usr/lib/jvm/java-7-openjdk`

 * Mac
-The Mac build does not need Java
+The Mac build does not need Java.

 * Android
 JDK 7 will not work for this particular revision (some warnings are triggered and the build is